Official Medical Sponsor of the Pittsburgh Marathon

 Back to top

-- About 1 to 3 percent of marathon runners require some type of medical attention during the race.
-Most injuries and illnesses are not serious.
+About 1 to 3 percent of marathon runners require some type of care during the race.
+Most injuries and illnesses aren't serious.

 - Muscle cramping